iiitkottayam/betaLABS-archived/README.md

 # betaLABS
-Working on webpage for Technical Club IIIT Kottayam
+The repository for Technical Club IIIT Kottayam.
+This is a basic version for facilitating introduction to version control.